-Before joining ZiviZ im Stifterverband she has worked in academia (Hertie School of Governance, Germany; CSI Heidelberg University, Germany; Pretoria University, South Africa; John’s Hopkins University, USA; NRU-HSE, Russia); non-profit sector (CIVICUS, South Africa) collaborated with various international organisations in Europe and Africa (including UNESCO, Council of Europe, Goethe Institute, the British Council, German ministries).
+Currently she is working at ZiviZ im Stifterverband and collaborates with Kulturgut-Consulting.
+In the past she worked in academia (Hertie School of Governance, Germany; CSI Heidelberg University, Germany; Pretoria University, South Africa; John’s Hopkins University, USA; NRU-HSE, Russia); non-profit sector (CIVICUS, South Africa) collaborated with various organisations in Europe and Africa (including UNESCO, Council of Europe, Goethe Institute, the British Council, German ministries).

 The projects I work(ed) on answer the following questions:

 what is cultural diversity and how to measure it better,

 how to map cultural actors, cultural organisations, mobility of artists,

 how culture can drive democratic development,